Learning Ising models from one or multiple samples: Overview of Techniques

-We then proceed by showing that: (a) its expectation is lower bounded appropriately; and (b) it concentrates around its expectation.
-Note that \eqref{eq:665} reduces (a) to showing an expectation bound for a sum of squares of linear functions.
+We then proceed by showing that: (a) the expectation of $\|Ax\|_2^2$ is lower bounded appropriately; and (b) it concentrates around its expectation.
+Note that (a) reduces to showing an expectation bound for a sum of squares of linear functions.
 This can also be phrased as a variance bound for linear functions of the Ising model, which is exactly the type of result that Informal Lemma~\ref{lem:informal-var} provides.
 Using it, we manage to prove that the expectation of the second derivative conditioned on $x_{-I_j}$ is at least